 *This also may not have been in the Passover in Jesus’ day.
 It’s not mentioned in the Bible.

-How To Do A Messianic Passover Meal At Home
+Should You Do A Messianic Passover Meal At Home?

 If you have a Messianic Jewish congregation in your city, I encourage you to learn from them or ask if you can participate in their Seder meal.
 A Messianic Seder takes the elements of a traditional Jewish Passover Seder meal and re-interprets them in view of Jesus’s life and death.
 For example, a Messianic Seder connects the original Passover lamb to Jesus.

-If your family would like to learn more about the Passover meal, I HIGHLY recommend my friend Sarah Ruth’s family activity guide!
+If you are a homeschool family or are looking for something with several days of content, I HIGHLY recommend my friend Sarah Ruth’s family activity guide!
 It has picture book recommendations and several days of fun learning activities, recipes, and a Seder meal Haggadah.
 (Sarah Ruth is actually a Messianic Jew, so you’ll be getting your teaching more firsthand than me, who is not Jewish.)

 See the Family Passover Guide here.